Table of Contents

 Expect to pay around £60-70 for a half-day Lunga sightseeing cruise which includes a return boat ride from Mull or Tiree and around two hours on the island.
 Food and drinks are not included.

 When can you see puffins on Lunga?

-The best time to see puffins on Lunga is between April and mid-August which is their breeding season.
+The best time to see the famous Isle of Lunga puffins is between April and mid-August which is their breeding season.

 Do people live on Lunga?

 There are no people permanently living on Lunga.
 There are, however, temporary campsites used by researchers.